-Alcohol moderation management is a form of harm reduction for those struggling who do not have an alcohol use disorder.
-Drinking problems, in general, do not respond well to a one-size-fits-all approach to treatment because every person is different and has a distinctive relationship with alcohol.
-For some people, a zero-tolerance policy keeps them sober and on track.
-For others, moderate drinking is the best approach in preventing further harm in the form of driving drunk, risky sexual intercourse, violence, or other potential alcohol-related problems.1
+Alcohol moderation management is a form of harm reduction for those struggling with the consequences of alcohol use and who do not have an alcoholism issue.
+Alcohol moderation is not the same as alcohol abstinence.
+Those who suffer from drinking problems, in general, do not respond well to a one-size-fits-all approach to treatment because every person is different and has a distinctive relationship with alcohol.
+For some people, a zero-tolerance policy, such as abstinence, keeps them sober and on track.
+Abstinence involves a person not drinking or using other mind-altering substances whatsoever.
+For others, moderate drinking may be helpful in preventing further harm in the form of driving drunk, risky sexual activities, violence, or other potential alcohol-related problems.1

-Moderation—sometimes called controlled drinking—is a useful tool in motivating people to reduce alcohol use or give it up all together.
-So, instead of forcing someone into abstinence or a treatment program, or shaming them for their alcohol use, moderation programs tackle alcohol abuse from a different angle.
-They let the person reflect on their behavior and come up with their own system.
-Research shows that working on moderation can help a person to seek help before they continue further down a harmful path.
-The goal is to help people create goals and personal drinking limits who have not yet developed a pervasive pattern of alcohol abuse.2
+Moderation—sometimes called controlled drinking—is a tool meant to motivate people to reduce alcohol use or give it up all together.
+So, instead of forcing someone into abstinence or a treatment program, or shaming them for their alcohol use, moderation programs tackle alcohol misuse from a different angle.
+These programs let the person reflect on their behavior and come up with their own system.
+Research shows that working on moderation can help a person seek help before they continue further down a harmful path.
+The goal is to help people create goals and personal drinking limits, and it’s meant for individuals who have not yet developed a pervasive pattern of alcohol misuse.2

 Moderate drinking is designed specifically for people who do not have an alcohol use disorder, as previously mentioned.1 People with severe alcohol use disorders may find it difficult to attempt to reduce harm with drinking moderation and may have a better chance of recovery at a professional treatment center.
-If you aren’t sure what your level of alcohol dependence is, you can take a questionnaire like the one available on the moderation.org website, called “Alcohol Dependence Questionnaire.”
-If your dependence score is 20 or above, moderation may not be the right choice for you.
-If you have a lower score, a harm reduction approach could entail trying moderate drinking in conjunction with therapy, but always consult with a medical or mental health professional before beginning any form of treatment.3
+It’s important to note that you should always consult with a medical or mental health professional about your alcohol use and not try to self diagnose.3

 However, research shows that when a person has a strong belief in their ability to drink moderately and reach the goals they set for themselves, they will work harder to reach these goals.
 This is in line with social cognitive theory, which states that people view themselves as more capable of reaching goals if they themselves were in charge of creating them.
 Moderation helps people become mindful and aware of their own harmful drinking patterns, creating rules around drinking, and continuously reflecting on their progress.
 For many in moderation programs, they eventually chose goals of abstinence after practicing moderation first.4 According to research studies, web-based approaches of moderation management help people reduce their drinking, especially in the short-term.4